olivecarambola/logbook/_posts/2022-06-16-onefullcycle.md

 You're the one who estranged yourself from me.
 You're the one who shut me out.
 From where I stand, welcoming people into your life and bidding them goodbye is as easy as changing your t-shirt to you.
 I'm not built that way.
 I take my time letting people in, but if I do, I let them under my skin.
 So now, while you take off this t-shirt and toss it aside I have to go and grow a new fucking skin.
 It takes time, and it hurts like a bitch.
 So kindly, stop jerking me around and respect me while I'm grieving.

-<span class="annotated" data-note="''Eddie'' from the Red Hot Chili Peppers album ''Return of the Dream Canteen'', 2022.">please don't remember me
+<span class="annotated" data-note="“Eddie” from the Red Hot Chili Peppers album “Return of the Dream Canteen”, 2022.">please don't remember me
 for what I did last night</span>
 and go fuck yourself.